-Before a member's rate reduction was due to end, the Commissioner would notify the KiwiSaver member that the end date of the rate reduction was approaching.
-Once the rate reduction had ended, the Commissioner would notify the member's employer, requiring the member's employer to increase the member's contribution rate to the new default rate (unless an alternative higher rate is chosen by the member).
-The employer would be required to apply the increased contribution rate to the next payment of salary or wages.
+Before a member's rate reduction is due to end, the Commissioner will notify the KiwiSaver member that the end date of the rate reduction is approaching.
+Once the rate reduction had ended, the Commissioner will notify the member's employer, requiring the member's employer to increase the member's contribution rate to the new default rate (unless an alternative higher rate is chosen by the member).
+The employer will be required to apply the increased contribution rate to the next payment of salary or wages.